lambdaclass/lambdaworks_stark_platinum/README.md

 This prover is still in development and may contain bugs.
 It is not intended to be used in production yet.
 We're a few weeks away to have it ready.
 We expect to have something working in a good state by mid August 2023.

+CLI currently runs with 100 bits of conjecturable security

 ## Main building blocks

 - [STARKS](https://github.com/lambdaclass/lambdaworks_cairo_prover/tree/main/src/starks): Everything related to STARKs building blocks such as the prover, verifier and FRI.